Calauit Safari Park: Post-Marcos years

-As of 2005, local animals on the island included 1,200 Calamian deer, 22 mouse-deer, 4 Palawan bearcats, 5 crocodiles, and 2 wild pigs.
+As of 2005, local animals on the island included 1,200 Calamian deer, 22 mouse-deer, four Palawan bearcats, five crocodiles, and two wild pigs.
 The sanctuary has also been home to Palawan peacock pheasants, porcupines, sea eagles, wildcats, scaly anteaters, and pythons.
 There have also been programs to rejuvenate and protect the island's marine resources, forests, and mangroves.
-In the island’s waters live dugongs, sea turtles, and giant clams.
-Calauit’s coral reefs, once badly damaged by invasive fishing practices, have recovered and are now rich breeding grounds for fish and crustaceans.
+In the island's waters live dugongs, sea turtles, and giant clams.
+Calauit's coral reefs, once badly damaged by invasive fishing practices, have recovered and are now rich breeding grounds for fish and crustaceans.

 The "Balik Calauit Movement"

-For decades since their eviction, local and indigenous families struggled to return to what the Tagbanwa's consider their ancestral lands.
+For decades since their eviction, local and indigenous families struggled to return to what the Tagbanwas consider their ancestral lands.

-In 2010, the government of the Philippines recognized the Tagbanwa's rights to their ancestral lands.
-The National Commission on Indigenous Peoples on March 3, 2010, turned over to the Tagbanwa community a property title for Calauit Island and 50,000 hectares of surrounding ancestral waters.

-Transfer of administration to provincial government

 Through Executive Order No. 722 ratified on December 12, 2008, President Gloria Macapagal Arroyo transferred the administration of the sanctuary from the Palawan Council for Sustainable Development to the Provincial Government of Palawan.
 Its name was then changed to Calauit Safari Park.
 It has become an eco-tourism attraction.